MTYH: Employers want you to finish your degree in exactly four years.

 MYTH: I need a GPA of at least 3.8 to be considered by most employers.

 While some employers do ask to see transcripts, most do not use your GPA as a screening-in tool.
-The career educators within the career centre have built strong relationships with campus recruiters and hiring managers in industry.
-Before you believe a rumour (no matter how credible the source), it’s best to check with the career centre.
+The career development specialists within the career development centre have built strong relationships with campus recruiters and hiring managers in industry.
+Before you believe a rumour (no matter how credible the source), it’s best to check with the career development centre.

-MYTH: Career centre events are just for 3rd and 4th year students and Co-op students.
+MYTH: Career Development Centre events are just for 3rd and 4th year students and Co-op students.

 MYTH: It’s important to join many student clubs to build my résumé.